tmsprks/IE7500-GroupProject/README.md

 <h3> Problem Statement </h3>
 </span>
 </div>
 The project seeks to apply Natural Language Processing to Sentiment Analysis of a dataset containing 4 million Amazon reviews.
+Upon training completion of the project's deep models, they can be used for inference on unseen Amazon reviews from the Amazon website.

 <div align="center">